wcygan/homelab/docs/data-platform/hive-to-nessie-migration.md

-# Hive Metastore to Apache Polaris Migration Plan
+# Hive Metastore to Project Nessie Migration Plan

-**Date**: January 12, 2025
+**Date**: January 13, 2025
-**Status**: Phase 2 Complete - Awaiting Image Build
+**Status**: In Progress - Phase 1 Complete
 **Impact**: Major - Complete replacement of metadata catalog technology

 ## Executive Summary

-This document outlines the complete migration plan from Hive Metastore to Apache Polaris for the Anton Kubernetes cluster's data platform.
-The migration involves removing all Hive-related components and implementing Apache Polaris as the modern, cloud-native catalog for Apache Iceberg.
+This document outlines the complete migration plan from Hive Metastore to Project Nessie for the Anton Kubernetes cluster's data platform.
+The migration involves removing all Hive-related components and implementing Project Nessie as a Git-like versioned catalog for Apache Iceberg.

 ## Background